EMPChief/playground-js-css-html/pomodoro/README.md

 - **Data Persistence**
   - Timer state saved to localStorage
   - Tasks saved automatically
+  - Sound preferences saved
   - Resume where you left off
+  - Graceful fallback when localStorage is disabled

 ## Technologies Used